Franco Agnesi: Episcopal ministry

 On 24 May 2014 Pope Francis appointed him auxiliary bishop of Milan and titular bishop of Dusa.
 The following 28 June, he received episcopal ordination in the cathedral of Milan with the bishops Pierantonio Tremolada and Paolo Martinelli, from cardinal Angelo Scola, co-consecrating cardinal Dionigi Tettamanzi and bishop Mario Delpini (later archbishop).

 In the afternoon of the same day he presided over his first mass as bishop in the sanctuary of the Sacro Monte di Varese.
 He is also the first original bishop of the city of Legnano.

 He holds the position of delegate of the Lombard Episcopal Conference for the pastoral care of migrants and is a member of the Episcopal Commission for migration within the Italian Episcopal Conference.

-On 29 March 2018, during the Chrism Mass, Archbishop Mario Delpini announced his appointment as vicar general of the archdiocese, effective from the following 29 June; he succeeds the same mgr.
-Dolphins.
+On 29 March 2018, during the Chrism Mass, Archbishop Mario Delpini announced his appointment as vicar general of the archdiocese, effective from the following 29 June; he succeeds the same mons.
+Delpini.